Very Short Bio

 When Jean Piaget wanted to better understand how children learn mathematics, he hired Seymour Papert.
 When Dr. Papert wanted to create a high-tech alternative learning environment for incarcerated at-risk teens, he hired Gary Stager.
 This work was the basis for Gary’s doctoral dissertation and documented Papert’s most-recent institutional research project.

 Dr. Stager’s work has earned a Ph.D. in Science and Mathematics Education and he collaborated on a project that won a Grammy Award.
-Recently, Gary was invited by Fondazione Reggio Children to lead a public seminar on education in Reggio Emilia, Italy.
+Recently, Gary was invited by Fondazione Reggio Children to lead public seminars, and even teach children, in Reggio Emilia, Italy.

 Gary is also on the advisory board of the NSF-funded project, BJC4NYC: Bringing a Rigorous Computer Science Principles Course to the Largest School System in the US.
 Dr. Stager also maintains the world’s largest archive of text and multimedia by Seymour Papert at The Daily Papert.

 Select Awards and Recognition